 1950s Swimsuit History

-American 1950s swimwear designers were most notably Clair McCardell, Tina Leser, Tom Brigance and Carolyn Schurer.
-Brand names were Cole of California, Jantzen, Rose Marie Reid, Elizabeth Stewart and B.V.D.
-Some catalogs like Sears and Montgomery Wards also had their own lines of swimwear although the selection was small.
+American 1950s swimwear designers were most notably Clair McCardell, Tina Leser, Tom Brigance, and Carolyn Schurer.
+Brand names were Cole of California, Jantzen, Rose Marie Reid, Elizabeth Stewart, and B.V.D.
+Some catalogs like Sears and Montgomery Ward also had their own lines of swimwear, although the selection was small.
 Lane Bryant specialized in plus size swimsuits that favored dark colors, modest coverage, and the swim dress style.

 The fabrics used for 1950s swimwear were greatly improved in the ‘50s.
 Nylon and elastic were added to jerseys to up the stretch and make suits dry faster after a dip.
 Then came improvements to Lastex, a rubberized material developed in the 1940s.
 This combined with acetate, taffeta, and cotton created most of the swimsuits materials of the 1950s.

-Swimsuit colors and patterns were bold, compared to the floral heavy 40s.
-Solid colors in black, red, pink, aqua or white with contrast white or black piping were seen the entire decade.
+Swimsuit colors and patterns were bold compared to the floral heavy ’40s.
+Solid colors in black, red, pink, aqua, and white with contrast white or black piping were seen the entire decade.
 Popular patterns were plaid, gingham checks, candy stripes, and color blocking.
 Polka dots, despite their popularity today, were not common in the fifties.
 In the mid to late ’50s, the Artist’s print bathing suit was a novelty with designs that were painted onto one piece swimsuits.
 Tropical themes were a natural fit (flamingoes!) as were modern art flora and fauna.

 1950s Bathing Suit Styles

-The princes bathing suit of the fifties was a classic sheath.
+The princess bathing suit of the fifties was a classic sheath.
 The top usually had a sweetheart neckline with a very tight, short pencil skirt covering the front part of the bottom (sometimes this extended to the back as well).
-While most ads show strapless princess swimsuits they were usually sold with removable thin straps in case a woman actually wanted to swim in it.
-The straps crossed at the back keeping them from falling off sloping shoulders.
+While most ads show strapless princess swimsuits, they were usually sold with removable thin straps in case a woman actually wanted to swim in it.
+The straps crossed at the back, keeping them from falling off sloping shoulders.
 They were removed for sunbathing.

-The bubble swimsuit is an unusual princess swimsuit with a puffy short instead of a pencil skirt.
+The bubble swimsuit was an unusual princess swimsuit with a puffy short instead of a pencil skirt.
 I can’t help but laugh whenever I see one and ask “what woman would want to wear that?”
-The 50s were all about big busts and wide hips so if you lacked one or the other there was a swimsuit to help.
+The ’50s were all about big busts and wide hips, so if you lacked one or the other, there was a swimsuit to help.
 The bubble suit didn’t go over too well with women.
 Instead, suit legs were trimmed in layers of ruffles, like bloomers or pettipants, and that did the same trick.